cychu42/staticSiteCon/README.md

 This is mainly a tool that converts TXT files into static web pages.
 Additionally, Markdown(MD) files will also get converted into HTML.
 Any **_bold_** text in the MD file will also appear **_bold_** in the HTML file.
 Also, any `---` or longer variations from Markdown files will become horizontal rule/line in the HTML files.
 Any link syntax (such as `[text](link)`) in Markdown files will be converted into a HTML link.
-If you have a static folder under your input folder directory, all fo its content will be copied to the static folder in the output directory.
+If you have a static folder under the input folder directory specified via command, all fo its content will be copied to the static folder in the output directory (defualt: dist folder in your current directory).

 ## Getting Started